Ben Ray Luján

-Ben Ray Luján (/luːˈhɑːn/ loo-HAHN; born June 7, 1972) is an American politician who has served as the junior United States senator from New Mexico since 2021.
-He served as the U.S. representative for from 2009 to 2021 and as assistant speaker (Note: As "House Assistant Democratic Leader") from 2019 to 2021.
-He served as a member of the New Mexico Public Regulation Commission from 2005 to 2008, where he also served as chairman.
-He and Senator Martin Heinrich are the co-deans of New Mexico's congressional delegation.
+Ben Ray Luján (/luːˈhɑːn/ loo-HAHN; born June 7, 1972) is an American politician serving since 2021 as the junior United States senator from New Mexico.
+From 2009 to 2021, he represented in the U.S. House of Representatives; he served as assistant speaker (Note: As "House Assistant Democratic Leader") from 2019 to 2021.
 Luján is a self-described progressive Democrat.

-Luján was selected as chairman of the Democratic Congressional Campaign Committee in 2014 and led the Democrats to win a House majority in the 2018 elections.
-He was the first Hispanic to serve in this role.
+Before being elected to Congress, Luján served as a member of the New Mexico Public Regulation Commission from 2005 to 2008, where he was also chairman.
+He and Senator Martin Heinrich are the co-deans of New Mexico's congressional delegation.
+Luján served as chairman of the Democratic Congressional Campaign Committee from 2014 to 2019; Democrats won a House majority in the 2018 elections.
 In his role as assistant House Democratic leader, Luján was the highest-ranking Hispanic in Congress.

-On April 1, 2019, Luján announced his intention to seek the United States Senate seat being vacated by two-term Democratic incumbent Tom Udall in the 2020 election.
-He defeated Republican Mark Ronchetti in the general election on November 3, 2020 and took office on January 3, 2021.
+In 2020, Luján was elected to the Senate.
+He is running for reelection in 2026.